GitbookIO/gitbook/docs/plugins/create.md

 }
 ```

-You can learn more about `package.json` from the [NPM documentation](https://docs.npmjs.com/files/package.json).
+You can learn more about `package.json` from the [npm documentation](https://docs.npmjs.com/files/package.json).

 The **package name** must begin with `gitbook-plugin-` and the **package engines** should contains `gitbook`.